RamitPahwa/CS371MReport/README.md

     ```

-    **Database class** This returns the syncrohonised version of the class so we only create one instance of the database per instance of the application.
+    **Database class** This returns the synchronized version of the class so we only create one instance of the database per instance of the application.
     ```kotlin
         @Database(entities = [PortfolioDataEntity::class], version = 1)
     abstract class PortfolioDatabase : RoomDatabase() {